| | Update Forthcoming Differentiating Childhood-onset Bipolar Disorder from Attention

 methods be employed to assist clinicians in arriving at appropriate

+diagnoses.
 To date, cognitive deficits associated with mood disorders, especially

 bipolar disorder, have been the focus of limited systematic investigation.